Siege of Shaizar: Aftermath

 Zengi's troops skirmished with the retreating Christians, but did not dare to actively impede the army's march.
 Returning to Antioch, John made a ceremonial entry into the city.
 However, Raymond and Joscelin conspired to delay the promised handover of Antioch's citadel to the Emperor, and stirred up popular unrest in the city directed at John and the local Greek community.
 Having heard of a raid by the Anatolian Seljuks on Cilicia, and having been besieged in the palace by the Antiochene mob, John abandoned his demand for control of the citadel.
-He insisted, however, on a renewal of Raymond and Jocelyn's oaths of fealty.
+He insisted, however, on a renewal of Raymond and Joscelin's oaths of fealty.
+John told them that he would return with his army to implement his treaties with them.
 He then left Antioch intending to punish the Seljuk sultan Mas'ud (r.
 1116–1156) and subsequently to return to Constantinople.
 John had little choice but to leave Syria with his ambitions only partially realised.

-The events of the campaign underlined that the suzerainty the Byzantine emperor claimed over the Crusader states, for all the prestige it offered, had limited practical advantages.
+The events of the campaign underlined that the suzerainty the Byzantine Emperor claimed over the Crusader states, for all the prestige it offered, had limited practical advantages.
 The Latins enjoyed the security that a distant imperial connection gave them when they were threatened by the Muslim powers of Syria.
 However, when Byzantine military might was directly manifested in the region, their own self-interest and continued political independence was of greater importance to them than any possible advantage that might be gained for the Christian cause in the Levant by co-operation with the Emperor.

-John II returned to Syria in 1142 determined to take Antioch by force and impose direct Byzantine rule.
+According to Niketas Choniates's early 13th-century history, John II returned to Syria in 1142 intending to forcibly take Antioch and impose direct Byzantine rule, expecting the local Syrian and Armenian Christian population to defect in support of this campaign.
 His death in spring of 1143, the result of a hunting accident, intervened before he could achieve this goal.
 His son and successor, Manuel I (r.
 1143–1180), took his father's army back to Constantinople to secure his authority, and the opportunity for the Byzantines to conquer Antioch outright was lost.
+In the opinion of Michael Angold, the sudden death of John was most opportune for the Latin princes, as they would have had great difficulty in continuing to resist him.